 2/3 bar Fels Naptha or plain Ivory soap - heck, just throw in the whole bar--who wants a 1/3 bar of soap hanging around!

-5-10 drops lavender essential oil
+5-10 drops lavender essential oil5-8 drops sweet orange essential oil

 Cut up bar soap into course chunks with a knife.
 Put all ingredients in a food processor and blend.